Conference Venues

 For more information, visit the website http://www.cic.gc.ca/english/visit/eta.asp (English) or http://www.cic.gc.ca/francais/visiter/ave.asp (French).

-Toronto can be reached by air, by train, by coach, or by car.
+Toronto can be reached by air, train, coach, or car.
 There is currently no ferry service across Lake Ontario.

 Flight